sbkashif/everyday-essentials/README.md

-# everyday essentialls [not very well maintained at this moment]
+# everyday essentials

-This repository contains useful information that I refer to daily —
+This repository contains useful information that I refer to daily — from basic English grammar to terminal commands and keyboard shortcuts.

-from basic English grammar to terminal commands and shortcuts.
+The repository is not very well maintained.
+At this moment, I intend to keep it casual and add useful information as I find it.
+I perform commits directly from the web and not necessarily follow best practices.
+I will organize it better once it starts becoming a shareable resource.

 ## Table of Contents